Healthy Life Expectancy

-In 2018-20, healthy life expectancy was at 61.7 years for males and 61.9 years for females, compared with 60.9 for males and 61.8 for females in 2018-20.
+In 2019-21, healthy life expectancy was 60.4 years for males and 61.1 years for females, compared with 60.9 for males and 61.8 for females in 2018-20.

-Male HLE was highest in Orkney Islands (71.2 years) and Female HLE was also highest in Orkney Islands (77.5 years).
+Male HLE was highest in Orkney Islands (71.7 years) and Female HLE was also highest in Orkney Islands (76.4 years).

-The difference in healthy life expectancy estimates in the most urban and most rural areas for males is 6.9 years and for females is 3.6 years.
+Healthy Life expectancy is higher in more rural areas.
+The difference between the most urban and most rural areas for males is 5.5 years and for females is 5.6 years.